weaviate/weaviate-examples/unmask-superheroes/README.md

 A simple example in Python (you can also use other [client libs](https://www.semi.technology/developers/weaviate/current/client-libraries/)) showing how Weaviate can help you unmask superheroes thanks to its vector search capabilities 🦸

+Make sure you have an empty Weaviate running.
+You can do so by running `docker-compose up` in the folder where you saved the `docker-compose.yml` file.

 1. Connect to a Weaviate

 ```python